 Letters & Numbers – Ingredients for Sound Art (1917-2006)

-Letters and numbers as material for expression.
+Letters and numbers as material of expression.
 40 minutes with inventions by Brion Gysin, Demetrio Stratos, Henri Chopin, Lawrence Weiner and others.

 The Poetry of DIY – Ideas Expressed With Sound (1956-2016)